Turn your passion for flowers into profit. Start a floral business in South Africa and get paid fast with iKhokha.

 There’s something magical about flowers.
-Whether it’s a wedding bouquet, a birthday arrangement or a “just because” bunch, flowers have a way of brightening up any moment.
+If it’s a wedding bouquet, a birthday arrangement or a “just because” bunch, flowers have a way of brightening up any moment.
 If you’ve got a green thumb and an eye for design, turning your love for blooms into a business might just be your next big move.

 If you’re wondering how to start a floral business in South Africa, you already have the passion.
 Now, let’s pair that passion with a practical plan tailored to local seasons, celebrations, and shopping habits.
 Add iKhokha from day one, and you’ll be ready to accept instant payments, keeping your cash flow fresh while you focus on creating bouquets that brighten lives.